 Section 7 was temporarily closed to horseback riders due to trail re-route.
 This construction is now complete.

-- Just a few reminders... - Please do not bring dogs on the trail with you.
+Please do not bring dogs with you when you hike or ride.
 Your dogs can go over to the neighbors and pick fights with their dogs .
 This creates ill feelings with the landowners who then may decide they don't want the trail on their land anymore.
 Please remember the Sauratown Trail crosses private property and we need to respect the landowner wishes in order to keep the trail open.
 Thanks!

 If there are any groups that want to plan an organized ride or hike please meet with STA members at least 60 days ahead of the date to discuss

 A road detour is available for thru-hikers, but it is not appropriate for equestrians.
 The detour involves NC-66, which is a very curvy road with fast traffic and little road shoulder.